IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/hello-world-1.rst

   The result of ``visualize-ts``.

 Congratulations!
+You've finished your first questionnaire!
+To achive this, you have:

+  * Created a tag space out of three types of slots: :doc:`/tag-spaces/compound-slot`, :doc:`/tag-spaces/aggregate-slot` and :doc:`/tag-spaces/atomic-slot`,
+  * Created a decision graph with :doc:`set nodes </decision-graphs/set-node>`,
-You've finished your first Tags program, looked at its trace and its nodes, and visualized it.
+  * Looked at its trace and its nodes, and
+  * Visualized the decision graph and the tag space.

 When you're ready, you can take the next tutorials, starting with :doc:`hello-world-revisited`.